mnk-242/IoT-Attendance/README.md

 **Aim**
 The aim for this project was to record attendance, store it on the workstation as well as transfer the data to the cloud (google sheet) for remote access.
 The project was also supposed to record attendance with the name of the attendee, the tag ID, the date and time, which it successfully did.
+It can store over a 100+ logs of attendance to the cloud.

 ...
 **Hardware Used**